tfsaggregator/aggregator-docs/content/docs/v3/rules/_index.md

 The date and time when a work item was created.

 `string Description`
-Use this field to provide indepth information about a work item.
+Use this field to provide in-depth information about a work item.
 Caveat: It may contains HTML!

 `string History`